 Consistency

-Replication factor in Weaviate determines how many copies of shards (also called replicas) will be stored across a Weaviate cluster.
+The replication factor in Weaviate determines how many copies of shards (also called replicas) will be stored across a Weaviate cluster.

 When the replication factor is > 1, consistency models balance the system's reliability, scalability, and/or performance requirements.

 Weaviate uses multiple consistency models.
-One for its cluster metadata, and another for its data objects.
+One for its cluster metadata and another for its data objects.

 Consistency models in Weaviate